nirtusbro/test/source/definition/factory/IFiguresFactory.rst

 .. java:method::  List<IFigureStack> createFigures(IBoard board, IBoardElement boardElement, IFigureStack stack, Object payload)
    :outertype: IFiguresFactory

-   Fabrika za kreiranje figura
+   The factory for creating figures

-   :param board: board na kome se kreira figura
+   :param board: The board on which the figure is created
-   :param boardElement: board element na kome se kreira figura
+   :param boardElement: The board element on which the figure is created
-   :param stack: stack na kome se kreira figura
+   :param stack: The figure stack on which the figure is created
-   :param payload: custom objekat koji pomaze u kreiranju
+   :param payload: A custom object that helps in creating the factory
-   :return: Novi figure stack
+   :return: The new figure stack